carboneio/carbone-sdk-node/README.md

 const carboneSDK = require('carbone-sdk')('YOUR-API-KEY')
 ```

-*INFO: Each request executed in the SDK is retry once if the first reponse request is a `ECONNRESET` error*

 ## Getting started

 Try the following code to render a report in 10 seconds.
 Just replace your API key, the template you want to render, add data.